-The Galaxy Watch Active2 included hardware support for Electrocardiogram (ECG) monitoring when it was released late last year, as did this year's Galaxy Watch3.
+The Galaxy Watch Active2 included hardware support for electrocardiogram (ECG) monitoring when it was released late last year, as did this year's Galaxy Watch3.
 The feature couldn't be enabled in the United States until it received FDA approval, leading to one of the watches' main selling points not (officially) working in America.
 At long last, Samsung has received the FDA's blessing, and ECG support is rolling out to both models.
 These features will also be coming to Galaxy Watches in the UK from February 22.
 Read More

 Samsung makes some of the best Android-compatible smartwatches around.
 Last year the company released the Watch Active, a smaller sports-focused watch, and followed it up a few months later with the Active2.
 Both watches are still excellent, and now they're heavily discounted at multiple retailers.
 Read More